Wake Christian Academy

 Wake Christian Academy (WCA) is a private, Christian, co-educational school in Raleigh, North Carolina, United States.
 It was established in 1966 as a segregation academy in response to the racial integration of public schools.
+The academy enrolls students from Kindergarten through 12th grade and is divided into three divisions.

 History

 Wake Christian Academy was established in 1966 as Wake Academy by a group of segregationists that included L. C. Purdy, a former president of White Citizens' Councils.
 Purdy, along with the White Citizens' Council, tried to raise funds in time to open a school building in the fall of 1966, but fell short and had to lease a residence in which to operate the school.
 School board president H.W.
 Carey, referencing the founding of the school, told the News & Observer that he "hope[ed] the school would be known for its quality education, but it would be false if I said integration didn't enter into it".

 In 1969, Purdy told a reporter that "all you get in public schools is integration, not education.
 The children are pawns in sociological experiments".
-Principal Franklin Pierce said that although the school was formed to maintain segregation, she was seeking to change the school's image.
+Principal Mrs. Franklin Pierce said that although the school was formed to maintain segregation, she was seeking to change the school's image.